Foam Sclerotherapy for Varicose Veins

 Looking at all of the evidence, we think it’s fair to say that treatment efficacy is approximately equal between the different types of vein treatment, both in terms of symptom relief and durability.

-Foam Sclerotherapy Side Effects and Complications
+Foam Sclerotherapy Complications and Side Effects

 Is Foam Sclerotherapy Right For Me?